owid/etl/docs/guides/data-work/update-data.md

     - By default, you should see selected the new grapher dataset (which has no charts), and its corresponding old version (with one chart).
 Press "Next".
     - Ensure the mapping from old to new indicators is correct.
 Press "Next".
     - Ensure the list of affected charts is as expected.
 Press "Update charts".
-    - If you have more datasets to update, simply refresh the page (`cmd+r`) and, by default, the next new dataset will be selected.
+    - If you have more datasets to update, simply refresh the page (++cmd+r++) and, by default, the next new dataset will be selected.
 - You can make any further changes to charts in your staging server, if needed.

+    !!! note
-    - NOTE: You should be making changes to charts in the "review" branch (namely [http://staging-site-update-temperature-anomaly/](http://staging-site-update-temperature-anomaly/)), and **not** in the "reference" branch (namely [http://staging-site-temp-update-temperature-anomaly/](http://staging-site-temp-update-temperature-anomaly/)).
+        You should be making changes to charts in the "review" branch (namely [http://staging-site-update-temperature-anomaly/](http://staging-site-update-temperature-anomaly/)), and **not** in the "reference" branch (namely [http://staging-site-temp-update-temperature-anomaly/](http://staging-site-temp-update-temperature-anomaly/)).

 ## 4. Approve chart differences
 Review all changes in charts.